CursorwebGames/3DCorridorGame/idea.md

 In his dimension, there are 4 constructs (aka levels).
 1. The Lobby construct (backrooms-like)
+    - Chance for stairs to go up to something ... with loot
 1. The Labyrinth construct (maze-like w/ going up and down?)
 1. The Plains (cube game!)
+    - Spawn castles with loot? and monster

 There are many mobs:
 ## Character